-Strong leadership is necessary to develop a long term perspective on future delivery, secure visible ownership and demonstrate drive of the shared agenda.
-It requires a commitment to developing an outcomes-focused way of working across partners, and a culture open to change and supportive of learning, improvement and innovation.
-It also includes:
+Good commissioning requires strong leadership to develop a long-term perspective on future delivery, secure visible ownership and demonstrate drive of the shared agenda.
+It also requires a commitment to developing an outcomes-focussed way of working across partners, and a culture open to change, supportive of learning, improvement and innovation.
+And includes:

-- overseeing the commissioning system, its aims and risks - leading the development of strategies and partner support - ensuring implementation of planned strategic improvement activities - reviewing strategic impact and effecting change.
+- a) Overseeing the commissioning system, its aims and risks - b) Leading the development of commissioning strategies and partner support - c) Ensuring implementation of planned strategic improvement activities - d) Reviewing strategic impact and effecting change.